 New York City.
 My favorite city in the world, and a beautiful place where I am fortunate enough to make a living playing music.

 It hasn’t always been easy (and it’s certainly very odd right now!) but personally I’ve always enjoyed the challenge.
-I’ve heard a few things along that way that have informed how I’ve thought about New York City and the idea of “making it.”
+I’ve heard a few things along the way that have informed how I’ve thought about New York City and the idea of “making it”.

-First, something I heard when I was at the Eastman School of Music from a very well respected musician who I ended up playing with 10 years later: that when you move to New York, you’ll immediately get pigeon-holed as a certain type of player, whether that be a “jazz guy,” “rock-guy,” “free-jazz player,” etc. When I moved to NYC, I only wanted to be a jazz musician.
-But I quickly realized that if I actually wanted to make a decent living, I would have to do it all.
+First.
+Something I heard when I was at the Eastman School of Music from a very well respected musician who I ended up playing with ten years later.
+When you move to New York, you’ll immediately get pigeon-holed as a certain type of player, whether that be a “jazz guy”, “rock-guy”, “free-jazz player”, etc. When I moved to NYC, I only wanted to be a jazz musician, but I quickly realized that if I actually wanted to make a decent living, I would have to do it all.

-A third piece of advice that I remember hearing early on: it takes 10 years to make it as a musician in NYC.
-10 years.
+Third.
+A piece of advice that I remember hearing early on.
+It takes ten years to make it as a musician in NYC.
+Ten years.
 That’s a long time.
 A lot of people can’t wait that long.
-I certainly didn’t want my career to take 10 years to take shape, and luckily I heard this statement (which all my friends seemed to know already!)
-After about 5 years into being here, so you could say that I was already committed.
+I certainly didn’t want my career to take ten years, and luckily I heard this statement (which all my friends seemed to know already!) after about 5 years of being here, so you could say that I was already committed.
 Many folks, regardless of career path, opt to eventually land where the weather is better or the scene is smaller.
 It’s about quality of life.
 I get it.
 It took me two years of having a day job, teaching drum lessons at a private school and doing gigs at night to feel like I had just enough of a cushion financially to quit my non-music-related day job.

-That moment I finally was able to be “music only” was when I got into Broadway/ theatre.
 Many folks are curious about how to get into Broadway.
 I would say it’s as simple as getting someone who is established or has “made it” to give you a shot or recommending you for an opportunity.
 Once you get that shot and succeed, it’s on you to make the most of it.
 Theatre is a really special scene of the music industry, especially in New York City.
-It’s one of the most lucrative areas because it’s union: it pays well, you quality for health insurance and you are playing with some of the very best musicians in the city.
-It’s probably the last scene around in NYC where you can have all those things exclusively from one gig.
+It’s one of the most lucrative areas because it’s union: it pays well, you qualify for health insurance, and you are playing with some of the very best musicians in the city.
+It’s probably the last scene in NYC where you can have all those things exclusively from one gig.

 The last thing I’ll talk about a little is New York City, the city.
 It’s amazing here, but it also sucks.
 Dragging your drums on the subway on a cart in the midst of a sweltering summer or freezing winter in order to avoid paying $50 for parking is not fun.
-Moving your car for street cleaning 4 times a week is not fun.
+Moving your car for street cleaning four times a week is not fun.
 Playing your fourth gig of the day at midnight after your first started at 8am is not fun.
 When you are trying to save money, you’ll do everything you can to err on the frugal side of things.
-And when you “make it,” that’s when you can start affording a the kinds of things people take for granted in other areas of the country: owning property, owning a car, saving money, having groceries and good food at home, paying for internet instead of stealing it, these are just some of the things I’m talking about!
+And when you “make it" that’s when you can start affording all the kinds of things people take for granted in other areas of the country.
+Owning property, owning a car, saving money, having groceries and good food at home, paying for internet instead of stealing it, these are just some of the things I’m talking about!

 We are facing unique times right now.
 I’m not sure what the music business in New York City or even the world will look like a year from today.
 I’m hoping Broadway returns at some point and thrives once again.
-As someone who lives in an apartment where playing acoustic drums isn’t possible, I am adapting by delving more into audio production and a new set of V- Drums this week.
-As always, with the right attitude and work ethic we’ll be able to figure this new paradigm out. :)
+As someone who lives in an apartment where playing acoustic drums isn’t possible, I am adapting by delving more into audio production and a new set of Roland V-Drums.

 Grammy-Award winning drummer, composer & bandleader Jared Schonig has toured and/or recorded internationally with Nicholas Payton, Dr. Lonnie Smith, Donny McCaslin, Darcy James and Argue Secret Society, Laurence Hobgood, Tim Hagans, Fred Hersch, Wycliffe Gordon, Tom Harrell, Joe Locke, and Ernie Watts among others.